timbaessler/PredictiveMonitoringForAudit/README.md

-# Predictive Process Monitoring for Internal Audit
+# Three Lines 4.0 - Predictive Process Monitoring for Internal Audit

 Research in predictive process monitoring exists mainly from the perspective of process and risk owners.
 Moreover, existing guidelines from the Institute of Internal Auditors (IIA) omit process